pantheon-systems/documentation/source/docs/articles/organizations/change-management.md

   - developing
 keywords: roles, role, permissions, permission, access, privileges, privilege, team members, developer role, developer, organization management, manage organization, change management, team management, manage team, manage team access
 ---
-Change Management is a feature of Organizations that enables role-based permissions for users on the Organization.
-Sites which list the Organization as a Supporting Organization are accessible to privileged members of the Organization.
-The roles exist to restrict who can deploy and manage other users in the Organization or sites it works on.
+Change Management is an Organization-level feature that enables role-based permissions for users in the Organization.
+It is automatically enabled for all [Pantheon Partners](/partners), and is available as an add-on for Enterprise Organizations.
+Partner users can access all sites associated with the organization, with access restricted based on the user's role in that organization.
+These roles exist to restrict who can deploy and manage other users in the Organization or sites it works on.

 ## Features
-* Partner Organizations can add people as Administrators, Team Members, and Developers to the Organization.
+* Enterprise organization administrators and site team members can add Users or Supporting Organizations to sites owned by Organization with the Developer or Team Member roles.
-* Enterprise Organizations with the Change Management add-on can assign Users or Supporting Organizations as Developers or Team Members to individual sites owned by the organization.
+* Partner Organizations can have users with a role: Administrator, Team Member, or Developer.
-* When an Organization is added to a site as a Supporting Organization (e.g. Agencies), the members and roles of the Organization are inherited for working on the site.
-All Organization members can access all sites associated with the Organization.
+* When an Organization is added to a site as a Supporting Organization (e.g. Agencies), the members and roles of the Organization are inherited for working on the site, unless the site is owned by an Enterprise Organization with change management enabled.
+In this case, the site-level role is respected for all users in the Supporting Organization.
 * Agencies added to sites by subscription owners are able to use Change Management internally.
 * All users in an Organization can see other users and their roles.

-## Managing People
+## Managing an Organization's People
-Each user in the Organization is assigned a role when they are invited to join, and the role is assigned by the user who invites them.
+When a team member or administrator adds a user to an organization, they must assign a role to the new member.
 Roles have predefined permissions that vary depending on which Dashboard you are in (Site or Organization).
 Administrators of the Organization assign roles at the **Organization Dashboard's People tab**.

-### Add a New User
+### Add a User

 1. In the People tab, click **Add User**.
 2. Enter the email address of the new user, select a role, and click **Add user**.

 An email confirmation is sent to the user.
 If the user already has a Pantheon account, they are immediately added to the Organization.
 If not, they'll first need to click the confirmation link in the email to create their account.

-### Edit an Existing User
+### Change a User's Role

 1. In the People tab, select the user's name.
 2. Click **Operations**, and choose **Change Role**.
-2. Select the new role from the drop-down, and click **Set User Role**.
+3. Select the new role from the drop-down, and click **Set User Role**.

 ### Change Site Owner